 Experimenter/observation bias during data collection is known to seriously skew results in behavioural research [20].
 For example, non-blinded observations are common in life sciences, but are known to result in higher reported effect sizes and more significant p-values than blinded observations [21].
-Most publications assessing ocean acidification effects on fish behaviour, including the initial studies reporting large effect sizes, do not include statements of blinding for behavioural observations.
+Most publications assessing ocean acidification effects on fish behaviour, including the initial three studies reporting large effect sizes, do not include statements of blinding for behavioural observations.
 Furthermore, given that statements of blinding can be misleading [22], there has been a call for video evidence in animal behaviour research [23].
 Moreover, the persistence of inflated effects beyond initial studies can be perpetuated by confirmation bias, as follow-up studies attempt to confirm initial inflated effects and capitalise on the receptivity of high-profile journals to new (apparent) phenomena [24].
 While our analysis does not empirically demonstrate that experimenter bias contributed to the decline effect, it is possible that conscious and unconscious experimenter biases may have contributed to large effect sizes in this field.

 Publication and citation bias.
 Another prominent explanation for the decline effect is selective publication bias, as results showing strong effects are often published more readily, and in higher-impact journals, than studies showing weak or null results.
 Indeed, publication bias has been suggested as perhaps the most parsimonious explanation for the decline effect in ecology and evolution, as studies showing no effect can be difficult to publish [2].
 This can be attributed to authors selectively publishing impressive results in prestigious journals (and not publishing less exciting results), and also to journals-particularly high impact journals-selectively publishing strong effects.
 This biased publishing can result in the proliferation of studies reporting strong effects, even though they may not be true [25], and can fuel citation bias [26].
-Indeed, a recent analysis suggested that field studies in global change biology suffer from publication bias, which has fuelled the proliferation of underpowered studies reporting overestimated effect sizes [27].
 To determine if studies testing for effects of ocean acidification on fish behaviour exhibited signs of publication bias and citation bias, we assessed relationships between effect size magnitude, journal impact factor, and Google Scholar citations (Fig. 4).
-Examining average citations per year and the total number of citations since 2020, four papers stood above the rest: the initial three studies in this field [8-10] and the sentinel paper proposing GABAA neurotransmitter interference as the physiological mechanism for observed behavioural effects [28] (Fig. 4a,b).
+Examining average citations per year and the total number of citations since 2020, four papers stood above the rest: the initial three studies in this field [8-10] and the sentinel paper proposing GABA_A neurotransmitter interference as the physiological mechanism for observed behavioural effects [27] (Fig. 4a,b).
 While it is difficult to quantify whether authors selectively published only their strongest effects early in this field, we were able to quantify effect size magnitudes as a function of journal impact factor.
 We found that the most striking effects of ocean acidification on fish behaviour have been published in journals with high impact factors (Fig. 4c).
-In addition, these studies have had a stronger influence (i.e., higher citation frequency) on this field to date than lower impact studies with weaker effect sizes (Fig. 4d.e).
-Similar results have been reported in other areas of ecology and evolution, perhaps most notably in studies regarding terrestrial plant responses to high CO2 [29].
+In addition, these studies have had a stronger influence (i.e., higher citation frequency) on this field to date than lower impact studies with weaker effect sizes (Fig. 4b,c).
+Similar results have been reported in other areas of ecology and evolution, perhaps most notably in studies regarding terrestrial plant responses to high CO2[28].

-Together, our results suggest that large effect sizes among studies assessing acidification impacts on fish behaviour generally have low sample size, but tend to be published in high impact journals and are cited more.
-Consequently, the one-two punch of low sample sizes and the preference to publish large effects has seemingly led to an incorrect interpretation that ocean acidification will result in broad impacts on fish behaviour and thus have wide-ranging ecological consequences - an interpretation that persists in studies published today (Table S2).
+Together, our results suggest that large effect sizes among studies assessing acidification impacts on fish behaviour generally have low sample size, but tend to be published in high impact journals and are cited more [26].
+Consequently, the one-two punch of low sample sizes and the preference of high impact journals to publish large effects has seemingly led to an incorrect interpretation that ocean acidification will result in broad impacts on fish behaviour and thus have wide-ranging ecological consequences - an interpretation that persists in studies published today (Table S2).